nanos-world/docs/scripting/static-classes/World.rst

 World
 *****

-.. tip:: This is a namespace named ``World``.
-It is not possible to initialize or create Instances.
-It's just a name with Functions and Events which are accessed with ``.`` instead of ``:``.
-This is going to be changed soon ;).
+.. tip:: This is a Static Class named ``World``.
+You can access it's methods directly with ``:``.
+It is not possible to initialize or create new instances.

-.. note:: This is a Client only Namespace.
+.. note:: This is a Client only Class.

-.. attention:: This page is under construction.

 Functions